Directorate of Communications

 Promoting gender equality in communications is a key task.

 Increasing value for money is important to us.
-The combined staff and operational costs of the Directorate of Communications account for 1.37% of the Council of Europe’s total budget in 2017.
+The combined staff and operational costs of the Directorate of Communications account for 1.31% of the Council of Europe’s total budget for the year.